UKTV: U&Dave

 U&Dave is a comedy-oriented entertainment channel.
 The channel originally came together after UK Gold 2, an evening timeshift service of UK Gold, was reinvented to aim towards a more younger 16–34-year-old audience and was relaunched as UK G2 on 12 November 2003, becoming the more "edgy and contemporary" counterpart to UK Gold.
 As with its predecessor, UK G2 only broadcast at night, from 8 pm to 5 am.
 It later rebranded as UKTV G2 in March 2004, and soon expanded its hours to the daytime as well.

 On 15 October 2007, UKTV G2 rebranded as Dave, becoming the first in the network not to use UKTV or any UK branding.
 UKTV said the name of the channel was chosen because "everyone knows a bloke called Dave".
 The rebrand included the channel being available free-to-air on Freeview, replacing UKTV Bright Ideas which only averaged a 0.1% audience share.
 The move to Freeview saw Dave launch in the bandwidth previously used by Yesterday (previously known as UKTV History).

 In October 2017, Dave briefly rebranded to Rupert as part of a commercial partnership with Snickers.

-On 16 July 2024, Dave rebranded to U&Dave.
+On 16 July 2024, Dave was renamed U&Dave.

 U&Dave currently broadcasts on channel 19 on Freeview and channel 157 on Freesat.